robcarver17/pysystemtrade/docs/userguide.md

 Then we do the following throughout the day:

 5. Wait for a new price to come in (perhaps through a message bus)
-6. So we don't subsequently use stale prices delete everything specific to that instrument `system.delete_items_for_instrument(instrument_code)`
+6. So we don't subsequently use stale prices delete everything specific to that instrument with `system.delete_items_for_instrument(instrument_code)`
 7. Re-calculate the optimal positions for this instrument
 8. This is then passed to our trading algo

 Because we've deleted everything specific to the instrument we'll recalculate the positions, and all intermediate stages, using the new price.
 However we won't have to repeat lengthy calculations that cut across instruments, such as correlation estimates, risk overlays, cross sectional data or weight estimation.
+That can wait till our next overnight run.

 ### Very advanced: Caching in new or modified code